OxfordAML2020/Renyi-Divergence-Variational-Inference/README.md

 ### Bayesian Neural newtworks

-The main code to replicate the experiments is the file 'code.py' in the BNN folder <br />
+The main code to replicate the experiments is the file `code.py` in the BNN folder <br />
-The code to preprocess the data is 'data.py' <br />
+The code to preprocess the data is `data.py` <br />
-All of the datasets required for replication is present in 'BNN/datasets/'<br />
+All of the datasets required for replication is present in `BNN/Datsets`<br />
-Create a folder 'Results' in the same folder where code is run <br />
+Create a folder `Results`in the same folder where code is run <br />
-The file code.py takes command line inputs for various parameters required to run experiments.
+The file `code.py` takes command line inputs for various parameters required to run experiments.
 ```
 python code.py --dataset=dataset --alpha=alpha --seed=seed --lr=learning_rate --v_prior=v_prior --batch_size=batch_size --epochs=epochs --K=K --hidden_size=hidden layer size --offset=mean value --init_scale=standard deviation
 ```
-All the experiments for replication of results presented in the report can be found in jobs.sh<br />
+All the experiments for replication of results presented in the report can be found in `jobs.sh`<br />
 To execute this file run,<br />
 ```
 ./jobs.sh